swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 The captures of the pattern type are a subset of the captures of the pack expansion type itself.
 In some situations (described in the next section), the pack expansion type might capture a type parameter pack that does not appear in the pattern type.

-**Typing rules:** A pack expansion type is _well-typed_ if the pattern type would be well-typed if the captured type parameter packs were replaced by references to scalar type parameters with the same constraints.
+**Typing rules:** A pack expansion type is _well-typed_ if replacing the captured type parameter packs in the pattern type with scalar type parameters of the same constraints produces a well-typed scalar type.

-For example, if `T` is a type parameter pack subject to the conformance requirement `each T: Hashable`, then `repeat Set<each T>` is well-typed.
+For example, if `each T` is a type parameter pack subject to the conformance requirement `each T: Hashable`, then `repeat Set<each T>` is well-typed, because `Set<T>` is well-typed given `T: Hashable`.

-However, if `T` were not subject to this conformance requirement, then `repeat Set<each T>` would not be well-typed; the user might substitute `T` with a type pack containing types that do not conform to `Hashable`, like `T := {AnyObject, Int}`, and the substituted type sequence `Set<AnyObject>, Set<Int>` is not well-typed because `Set<AnyObject>` is not well-typed.
+However, if `each T` were not subject to this conformance requirement, then `repeat Set<each T>` would not be well-typed; the user might substitute `T` with a type pack containing types that do not conform to `Hashable`, like `T := {AnyObject, Int}`, and the substituted type sequence `Set<AnyObject>, Set<Int>` is not well-typed because `Set<AnyObject>` is not well-typed.

 ### Type substitution